rakshe2003/Blog-Platform/README.md

 npm start

-Open your browser and see .
+Open your browser and see.

 Thank You!!!